 How do you diagnose adrenal fatigue?
 This is another tough one because it is not recognised as a medical condition by doctors so you will need to see a naturopath or adrenal fatigue specialist.
 They will most likely test your cortisol and melatonin levels via a saliva test.

-A hormone imbalance can be caused by the contraceptive pill (this was what happened to me – read about it here), menopause, pollutants, stress, digestive diseases and poor diet.
+A hormone imbalance can be caused by the contraceptive pill (this was what happened to me – read about it here), menopause, pollutants, stress, digestive diseases, adrenal fatigue, poor diet, etc.

 Hormone imbalances can play a big factor in weight gain and your body’s inability to lose weight.
 Hormones are in control of a LOT of what goes on in your body.